Grouping similar spans and events together

 Exceptions

-To monitor errors and exceptions, use Exceptions semantic convention and events API.
+To monitor errors and exceptions, use the exceptions semantic conventions and events API.

 A minimal example: